npm/rfcs/accepted/0000-validate-signatures.md

   signature using the new key and adding this to the version packuments `signatures` array.
-- 5.  **Introduce new npm cli command: `verify-signatures`**:  The command will will only support new (ECDSA) signature keys and come pre-bundled with valid `keyid`s, warning users to update the cli if a new key has been found from npmjs.org.
+- 5.  **Introduce new npm cli command: `verify-signatures`**:  The command will will only support new (ECDSA) signature and fetch public keys from registry.npmjs.org.
 - 6. **Update the [Keybase PGP key](https://keybase.io/npmregistry) expiry**: We will update the expiry to be 6 months from the launch of this CLI command and publish of announcement blog post.
 We want to give folks with their own tooling as much notice as possible while deprecating the use of the existing PGP key.
 - 7. **Stop generating PGP signatures once the key expires**: We will no longer populate the packument field `dist.npm-signature` in new releases.